kavehhh/react-example/README.md

 `npm start`

 That should open up a window in the browser for you.
-There's a button that says "Activate trace".
+There's a button that says "Activate Trace".
 Hit that button.
 Check Lightstep Explorer for the trace.